phronmophobic/blog/markdown/reusable-ui-components.md

 Some examples of property based tests that may be interesting for views:
 * Does the view fit within some bounds?
 * Does the view contain overlapping text?
-* Are interactable elements obscured, invisible, or too small?
+* Are interactive elements obscured, invisible, or too small?
 * What are colors are shown?
 * and more!

 Arguments to the view and event functions are just data and can described with `spec`.
 Given a spec for a component's arguments, it's trivial to procedurally generate views and event handlers.
-Given an event handler, it's trivial to programatically generate events to plug into the event function to generate intents.
-Given an effect handler, the generated events can then excercise the effect handler.
+Given an event handler, it's trivial to programmatically generate events to plug into the event function to generate intents.
+Given an effect handler, the generated events can then exercise the effect handler.
 Basically, programmatically testing and driving a UI is as simple as testing and driving any other program.

 ## Composing Components